The Sinister Urge (film): Plot

 Police Lieutenant Matt Carson and his associate, Sergeant Randy Stone, arrive at a crime scene in the local park.
 While viewing the body of a young woman in her underwear, they list off similarities to previous murders in the park and suspect a connection to the local "smut picture racket."

-The next scene takes place in the studio of pornographic director Jaffe.
-While Jaffe is working, his superior Johnny Ryde brings orders from their boss, Gloria Henderson.
+In the studio of pornographic director Jaffe, his superior Johnny Ryde brings orders from their boss, Gloria Henderson.
 She wants their smut inventory moved to a safer location than Jaffe's storeroom.
 Jaffe promises to do so after finishing that day's shoot.
-However, almost immediately after Johnny leaves, the police raid his studio, arrest everyone, and seize all the films and pictures.
+After Johnny leaves, the police raid his studio, arrest everyone, and seize all the films and pictures.

-Back at the police station, Carson and Stone are berated by their superior, demanding quicker action in exposing the racket.
-Local businessman Mr. Romaine then visits the two officers, asking why taxpayers' money is being wasted on persecuting pornography, which he views as harmless compared to juvenile gangs and violent crime.
+Carson and Stone are berated by their superior, demanding quicker action in exposing the racket.
+Local businessman Mr. Romaine visits the two officers, asking why taxpayers' money is being wasted on persecuting pornography, which he views as harmless compared to juvenile gangs and violent crime.
 Carson claims that the dirty picture racket is connected to all major crimes.
 He shows Romaine pictures of the murder victims and explains the connection between their work and their violent deaths.
-Shaken, Romaine leaves thinking of his own two daughters.
+Shaken, Romaine leaves.

 Gloria is visited by Johnny, who informs her of the recent police raid.
 Their conversation reveals the woman at the beginning of the film was killed by their lackey Dirk for attempting to blackmail Gloria.
 Johnny states that he is worried about Dirk since he clearly enjoys killing with his knife.
 Their talk moves to their teenage customers' demand for new bondage photos.

 At Jake's Pizza Joint, teenagers enjoy themselves when one man challenges another to a fight.
-The fight moves outside, surrounded by onlookers.
+The fight moves outside.
 Dirk observes from afar.
 Back inside, Jake negotiates the purchase of more smut pictures from Janet, an agent of the pornography ring.
 He complains about the inventory of photos he already has and demands new ones.
 Janet assures him new ones are coming and asks him to keep the old ones at the restaurant until they can make a trade.
 Outside, Dirk tires of the fight and calls the police before fleeing.
 While responding to the call, the police find Jake's smut supply and arrest him along with the two fighting men, revealed to be rival smut peddlers fighting over the right to sell to Jake.

-The scene shifts back to Gloria's house.
-Gloria and Johnny are watching 16 mm films and conversing.
-Gloria points out that the increasingly unstable Dirk is both aroused and triggered to kill by viewing pornography.
+At Gloria's house she and Johnny watch 16 mm films and discuss Dirk.
+Gloria points out that the increasingly unstable Dirk is triggered to kill by viewing pornography.
 Johnny claims that he can still keep the killer under control.
 Meanwhile, Dirk has returned to the park.
 He is flirting with a woman, and the two kiss, but then he strips off her clothes and stabs her to death.